Sxlken/student_book_exchange/README.md

 # Student Book Exchange

 ## Overview
-Electronic Library is a Flask-based web application designed to facilitate book sharing and exchanges among students.
-It provides a platform where students can list their books, search for books they need, review books, and directly communicate with other users to exchange books.
+Student Book Exchange is a Flask and Python based web application designed to facilitate book sharing and exchanges among students.
+It provides a electronic library platform where students can list their books, search for books they need, review books, and directly communicate with other users to exchange books.

 ## Features